mobxjs/mobx/docs/configuration.md

 In the rare case where you create observables lazily, for example in a computed property, you can wrap the creation ad-hoc in an action using `runInAction`.

-#### `computedRequiresReaction: boolean = false`
+#### `computedRequiresReaction`

 Forbids the direct access of any unobserved computed value from outside an action or reaction.
-This guarantees you aren't using computed values in a way where MobX won't cache them.
+This guarantees you aren't using computed values in a way where MobX won't cache them. **Default: `false`**.

 In the following example, MobX won't cache the computed value in the first code block, but will cache the result in the second and third block:

 ```javascript
 class Clock {